ytlmike/laravel-model-creator/README.md

 # laravel-model-creator

-Create more maintainable eloquent models from cli, migrations and json files.

-Use laravel-model-creator to generate a more maintainable model class automaticly.
+generate a more maintainable eloquent model class automaticly.

 ### start